Elli AvrRam: Early life

 Elli was born in Stockholm, Sweden.
 She grew up in Tyresö kommun, Stockholm.
-Her Greek father, Jannis Avramidis, is a musician who is now settled in Sweden; and her Swede mother, Maria Granlund, is an actress who had a part in Ingmar Bergman's Fanny and Alexander.
+Her Greek father, Jannis Avramidis, is a musician who is now settled in Sweden; and her Swedes mother, Maria Granlund, is an actress who had a part in Ingmar Bergman's Fanny and Alexander.
 AvrRam took an interest in figure skating, singing and dancing from her initial years.
-AvrRam received training in acting from her mother and aunt who runs a theater in Skåne County, Sweden.
+AvrRam received training in acting from her mother and aunt who runs a theatre in Skåne County, Sweden.
 AvrRam felt a connection to India since her childhood.
-In an interview with the local Stockholm newspaper Mitt i, she said, "Even when I was five, I was fascinated by Indian dance and the colorful clothes."
+In an interview with the local Stockholm newspaper Mitt i, she said, "Even when I was five, I was fascinated by Indian dance and the colourful clothes."
 Since her father is a Greek musician, she found some Greek songs are related to Indian melodies.
 AvrRam dreamt of being a Bollywood actress since her adolescence.
 She would go to a video store in Stockholm that used to sell Hindi movies and she would buy Bollywood films from there.
 She also used to watch Hindi films on YouTube.